zigbee-alliance/distributed-compliance-ledger/deployment/persistent_chains/main-net/main-net-launch-manual.md

 ## III: Post-Ceremony: Validation (For every Validator/Sentry Node)

-13. **Make sure that all VNs accept incoming connections from this node for the given persistent peers file**
+13. **Make sure that Sentry (VN in case Sentry is not used) nodes accept incoming connections from this node for the given persistent peers file**

     ```bash
     # fetch the helper script